Rochelle Chapter

 Barker House Tour

-Chapter members were invited to tour Josephine Barker's newly restored home by the current owners.
+Chapter members were invited to tour Josephine Barker's newly restored home by the owners.

 Calendar

 Chapter meetings are held from September through May.
 Our programs focus on historical topics, genealogy, and volunteer efforts.
 We welcome visitors and prospective members.
+The program year 2025-26 will focus onthe 250th birthday of our nation.
 Contact us with any DAR or chapter questions.

 National Society Daughters of the American Revolution | Illinois State Organization DAR